imamrosyidi/jubelio-frontend/README.md

-# Getting Started with Create React App
+# How to RUN my Frontend App

 - make sure the baackend application have been run on http://localhost:3001/
 - run "npm i" in terminal to install the modules